kubedb/docs/docs/guides/mysql/rotate-auth/guide.md

 - `spec.databaseRef.name` specifies that we are performing rotate authentication operation on `mysql-quickstart`cluster.
 - `spec.type` specifies that we are performing `RotateAuth` on Mysql.
-- `spec.authentication.secretRef.name` specifies that we want to use `mysql-quickstart-auth` for database authentication.
+- `spec.authentication.secretRef.name` specifies that we use `mysql-quickstart-auth` for database authentication.

 Let's create the `MySQLopsrequest` CR we have shown above,